fbpx

 5 Unexpected Wine Destinations

 Winemaking in Slovenia predates that in France and Spain, and the country is home to the world’s oldest grapevine (along with 28,000 wineries!).
-Slovenia’s award-winning wines are considered some of the world’s best but are rarely enjoyed outside of it’s borders because so little is exported.
+The country’s award-winning wines are considered some of the world’s best but are rarely enjoyed outside of its borders because so little is exported.
+So, we make sure travelers on our Slovenia hiking tours have ample opportunities to not only sample Slovenian wines, but also learn about winemaking!

 While better known for cider, Vermont’s northern location and cold climate support several lesser-known varieties.
 Of the 15 wineries in the state, many of them also make other fruit wines (rhubarb, blueberry, & apple) and dessert ice wines.
 There are also a couple of meaderies (honey wine), thought to be the world’s oldest alcoholic beverage.

-While Portugal’s mainland is home to famed Douro Valley wines, Pico Island in the Azores is known as the Island of Wine.
+While Portugal’s mainland is home to famed Douro Valley wines, Pico Island in the Azores, which is part of one of our Portugal tour packages, is known as the Island of Wine.
 Due to the strong winds, vines are enclosed in a grid of rock wall wind breaks that also create heat pockets, an utterly unique viticulture tradition that has earned a UNESCO World Heritage designation.

-Last year, Bhutan got it’s first vineyards with nine varieties including Merlot and Chardonnay, and the first harvest will be this fall.
+Last year, Bhutan got its first vineyards with nine varieties including Merlot and Chardonnay, and the first harvest will be this fall.
 While the country is considered the world’s last untapped viable grape wine region, the Bhutanese do have a tradition of making peach wine.
-Very sweet and refreshing, it’s definitely worth a try!
+Very sweet and refreshing, it’s definitely worth a try while on your Bhutan adventure tour!

 Questions?